 5 Artiﬁcial intelligence methods

 Artificial intelligence (AI) is considered as a fundamental way to computing which parallels the remarkable ability of the human mind to reason and learn in an environment of uncertainty and imprecision.
-Machine learning is considered to be the most successful AI methods up to now, and typical machine learning techniques can be divided into two categories: supervised learning and unsupervised learning.
-Both supervised learning and unsupervised learning are data-driven artificial intelligence methods to model the complex relationship between input and output.
-In terms the differences between them, the supervised learning performs the feature extraction and model development in a separated manner, which rely heavily on expert domain knowledge.
-On the contrary, the unsupervised learning integrates feature learning and model development in one model by selecting different kernels or tuning the parameters via end to end optimization.
+Machine learning is considered to be one of the most successful AI method, and typical machine learning techniques can be divided into two categories: supervised learning and unsupervised learning.
+Both these learnings are data-driven AI methods used to model the complex relationship between input and output.
+In terms of the differences between them, supervised learning performs the feature extraction and model development in a separated manner, which rely heavily on expert domain knowledge.
+On the contrary, unsupervised learning integrates feature learning and model development in one model by selecting different kernels or tuning the parameters via end to end optimization.
 All of these processes are finished by the model itself with the minimum human inference.
 The difference between supervised learning unsupervised learning is visualized in Fig. 20.